-• Statement of the Problem/Program Narrative
+Statement of the Problem/Program Narrative

-Applicants must briefly describe the nature and scope of the problem in the jurisdiction to be addressed by this project (e.g., gang activity, underage drinking, drug abuse, truancy, youth employment, school performance, etc.).
-Local data should be used to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
+Applicants must briefly describe the nature and scope of the problem to be addressed by this project (e.g., need for reentry programming).
+Research findings and data should be used to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
 Applicants should describe any previous or current attempts to address the problem.
+Applicants must demonstrate a thorough understanding of the juvenile sex offender research and treatment literature, including any gaps in the literature.

-• Impact/Outcomes and Evaluation
+Impact/Outcomes and Evaluation